 In some cases, the bishop will decide with the parish churchwardens to make a direct appointment.
 If a new priest is found that way, the cleric’s position will be designated as a priest-in-charge with an appointment term of two years.

 Sometimes a bishop may ask the parish to do consultations in a hybrid process that allows input from parish meetings, focus groups or other ways of gathering information.

-Finding a New Incumbent
+Finding a new incumbent

-- develop an effective candidate identification plan
+- develop an effective plan to identify candidates

-- ensure compliance with the diocesan canons, all legislative and human rights policies, and sound human resources practices
+- ensure compliance with diocesan canons, all legislative and human rights policies, and sound human resources practices

-- create a accurate Parish Profile
+- create an accurate parish profile

 - discern God’s will for the future of the parish

 - match the parish’s identity and aspirations with the type of leadership qualities that will best engender vitality

 - suggest names of candidates for the interview list (if there’s only one suitable applicant, interviews are done to check their compatibility of with the parish’s vision of leadership)